MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 1. Double opt-in doesn't work for event registration or preference center forms.
 1. The journey created for double opt-in flow isn't editable.
-1. Emails can't include any profile-based personalization attributes, such as first name, last name etc.
+1. Emails can't include any profile-based personalization attributes, such as first name, last name, etc.
-1. If a default brand profile is not present for a given business unit, the double opt-in setup fails unless a brand profile is created for the business unit.
+1. If a default brand profile isn't present for a given business unit, the double opt-in setup fails unless a brand profile is created for the business unit.

 ## Frequently asked questions